Every professional displayed on Counselling Directory has been independently

 Relationship issues & family issues, anxiety and generalised anxiety disorder, depression or feeling sad, panic attacks, separation & divorce, postnatal issues including depression, abuse, redundancy, loss & bereavement, illness and coming to terms with a medical diagnosis and any issue which has left you feeling confused, overwhelmed or out of touch with yourself.

 Initially, I suggest meeting for an hour, to explore what is prompting you to seek counselling, to understand what you are looking for and to see if we think we can work well together.
 If we decide to go ahead, I usually recommend 6-8 weekly sessions of 50 minutes, with the possibility of working longer term if that seems appropriate.

 Training, qualifications & experience

 As well as private practice, I have worked in the NHS as a counsellor in a GP practice, working with individuals experiencing anxiety, low self-esteem, depression, relationship issues and bereavement/loss.
-I am also part of the assessment team at a charitable service, working with potential clients to establish how best to meet their therapeutic needs.
+I have also worked in the assessment team at a charitable service, working with potential clients to establish how best to meet their therapeutic needs.

-I have experience of working both short term & long term, helping individuals find insight and develop new strategies and life skills.
+I have experience of working both short term & long term, helping individuals and couples find insight and develop new strategies and life skills.